Image of Melbourne

 We help you identify the actual roles of the real decision-makers in the customer team, and understand both the buying requirements of your customer's organisation and their actual decision-making processes at individual and team levels.
 This methodology covers what, why and when people buy.

-At Toner & Associates we use the Myers Briggs Type Indicator® (MBTI) to help determine how individual members of the customer team are likely to make their buying decisions.
-MBTI theory shows that people buy in one of only four basic ways, and in one of only two fundamental ways.
+At Toner & Associates we use Myers Briggs theory to help determine how individual members of the customer team are likely to make their buying decisions.
+This theory shows that people buy in one of only four basic ways, and in one of only two fundamental ways.
 This method explains how people buy and how important price and relationships are to them, allowing you to sell to buyers in a way that fits with their preferred buying style.
 This makes each buyer more comfortable with your personal approach and with that of your organisation.
 These buyers are therefore more likely to see the benefits of your proposal, to recommend your bid and to develop longer-term relationships with you personally and with your organisation.

 Using your knowledge of both Strategic Selling and the psychology of buying when preparing a competitive bid or tender is the best way to sell at an advanced level, and markedly increases your chances of winning that contract.